The planetary nebula Abell 48 and its [WN] nucleus: The Central Star

 We measured the stellar emission lines from all of our spectra using the {\tt splot} function in {\sc IRAF}.
-Based on the presence of the \NIV $\lambda$4057, and \NV $\lambda\lambda$4604,20 being much stronger than the \NIII $\lambda$4634,40 blend, with relatively weak \CIV, we revisited the classification and now classify it as [WN4], primarily following the criteria given by Smith, Shara \& Moffat (1996), giving most weight to the ratio of the equivalent widths of the \HeII $\lambda$5411 and \HeI $\lambda$5876 lines.
-We also made use of our low-resolution WiFeS stellar spectrum, which extends to $\sim$9500\AA, but little in the way of classification schemes use the far red / near-IR wavelength region.
+Table~\ref{line_table1} presents the identifications, the line equivalent widths (in \AA), and the line widths (FWHM in \kms) of the principal lines that were clearly detected.
+The typical uncertainties are 10--15\% (no less than $\pm$ 1\AA\ for the weak lines) and $\pm$\,50\,\kms\ respectively, based on repeat measurements.
+The numerical criteria we used to classify the star are summarised in Table~\ref{table:classify}.
+Besides the high S/N Palomar spectrum, we also made use of our low-resolution WiFeS stellar spectrum, which extends to $\sim$9500\AA, but very few classification schemes use the far-red / NIR wavelength region.
 As part of another project, we downloaded all the red spectra of the Galactic WN stars presented by Hamann, Koesterke \& Wessolowski (1995), and measured the equivalent width of the $\lambda$8237 \HeII\ line for each star, if available.
-We tabulated the \HeII/\HeI\ ratios and spectral type from Smith et al. (1996) for each and found, as expected, a tight relation between the two quantities.
-This relation was then used to estimate a spectral class of [WN4] for the CSPN of Abell 48.
-Table~\ref{line_table1} presents the identifications, the line equivalent widths (in \AA), and the line widths (FWHM in \kms) of the principal lines that were clearly detected, while the numerical criteria we used to classify the star are summarised in Table~\ref{table:classify}.
-Our adopted classification is [WN4], while TK13 estimated a spectral class of [WN5].
+We tabulated the \HeII/\HeI\ ratios and spectral type from Smith, Shara \& Moffat (1996) for each and found, as expected, a tight relation between the two quantities.
+This suggests a spectral class of [WN4] for the CSPN of Abell 48.
+In summary, the \NIV $\lambda$4057 and \NV $\lambda\lambda$4604,20 lines being much stronger than the \NIII $\lambda$4634,40 blend, with relatively weak \CIV, we revisited the classification and now find an earlier type than [WN6] (c.f.
+Wachter et al. 2010), after primarily following the criteria of Smith et al. (1996).
+By giving most weight to the ratio of the equivalent widths of the \HeII $\lambda$5411 and \HeI $\lambda$5876 lines, our adopted classification is [WN4--5], while TK13 estimated a spectral class of [WN5].

 We further note that there is no obvious indication of an oscillating Pickering decrement (e.g. Smith et al. 1996), showing that the star is hydrogen deficient.
 To quantitatively estimate the hydrogen fraction, we use the `Pickering index' defined by Smith et al. (1996; cf. Oliveira, Steiner \& Cieslinski 2003):